ashrafulalam005/tic-tac-toe-with-html-css-javascript/README.md

 <br> <br> <br>

-# Tic Tac Toe Game with HTML, CSS, and JavaScript
+# "Tic Tac Toe" Game with HTML, CSS, and JavaScript

 <br>

 # Overview 🔍
 <br>

 ***Hey there.
 I am Ashraful Alam.
 I am from Chittagong, Bangladesh.
 I am a passionate software developer.
-This is a simple Tic Tac Toe game implemented using HTML, CSS, and JavaScript.
+This is a simple "Tic Tac Toe" game implemented using HTML, CSS, and JavaScript.
 It allows two players to take turns marking spaces on a 3x3 grid, aiming to get three of their symbols in a row, column, or diagonal.
-I also made an apk file for you to enjoy the game.
+I have also made an apk file for you to enjoy the game.
 I used kotlin for that.
 See this project and tell me if I need to improve anything.*** <br> <br>

 # Credit 🙌